2019 Orbea Gain D20 Bike

 Don’t think of this as a moped.
 Orbea calls this their Enough Power option.
 In a way, it lives up to that famous line from Lemond: it doesn’t get easier, you just go faster.
 And that’s the way it should be.
 The Gain has the unusual design – at least for high-end e-bikes – of putting the motor in the rear hub.
 That means that the battery can be effectively hidden in the down tube with the recharging port just above the bottom bracket, ensuring this is a bike that looks like a real road bike.
 It also helps it remain pretty lightweight, much lighter than other e-bikes.
 A discreet button on the top tube represents the control center, where you can choose the amount of assistance you want to have: starting with none, moving into Eco, and then Boost.
 This iWoc system pairs with an app where you can customize just what amount of push you want from each setting.

-And the X35 hub from ebikemotion will put out enough power to go 100km or 1500m of climbing at 25km/h.
+And the X35 hub from ebikemotion will put out enough power to go 100km or 1500m of climbing with assisted speeds of up to 20mph.
 Once you want to ride without the motor, you won’t have to worry about the motor dragging since the X35 system uses what Orbea calls a PAS Sensor that has the cassette lockring embedded with 20 magnets.
 The magnets are detected by a sensor in the dropout that communicates with the motor control unit, so it will know how much power to put out or to disengage completely.
 That means that hammerfests on the flats, you can roll at your own speed without the motor assistance, and limited weight penalty, and then once the hills kick up, you can engage the motor and keep the pace high.
 People might argue that this will give you an unfair advantage on group rides or that Strava segment KOMs will be delegitimized, but that’s not the idea at all.
 The motor for the Gain Road is just meant to help riders go further faster than they normally would.
 And without the stigma of an ugly motorized bike.